 Gilead Sciences, is a very profitable company with strong overall indicators in this section of our analysis.
 The company's different measures of return to shareholders and margins are typically above those of its peers.
-In the last four quarters Gilead Sciences, earned a profit of $3.05 billion, equivalent to 28.62% of its sales in the period.
-Operating income during that same period accounted for 41.41% of sales, 238.09% higher than the average operating margin for the Biotechnology industry, which was 11.83%.
-Based on its trailing 12-month earnings, Gilead Sciences, return on equity of 27.99% is a very strong indicator of profitability and a positive reflection on the company's management efficiency.
-However, it represents a decline from the year earlier period's return on equity of 28.99%, possibly spelling a slowdown in the company's business.
+In the last four quarters Gilead Sciences, earned a profit of $13.50 billion, equivalent to 44.53% of its sales in the period.
+Operating income during that same period accounted for 61.32% of sales, 751.22% higher than the average operating margin for the Biotechnology industry, which was 7.14%.
+Based on how much it has earned in the last four quarters, the return on Gilead Sciences,'s common equity has been a remarkable 71.48% during this time, even though this is below the 97.70% return on equity achieved in the year-earlier period.
+This metric plays an important role in how our system measures a company's management efficiency.

 |Cash Flow Growth||D|